 6. Pilots for Cappadocia hot air balloons undergo tons of flight training

 Balloons, like airplanes, are registered with the aviation authority and subject to regular safety checks to ensure airworthiness.
-Pilots must also undergo examinations, have a prescribed number of flight hours under his or her belt, pass flight tests as well as medical checks.
+Pilots for hot air balloons in Cappadocia must also undergo examinations, have a prescribed number of flight hours under his or her belt, pass flight tests as well as medical checks.